 Liposomes are spherical structures between 50-5000 nanometers in diameter.
 They have an internal water compartment that can trap water-soluble ingredients, surrounded by a layer of fat, which can store hydrophobic substances (like CBD).
 Liposomal CBD is essentially transported to target areas in a bubble that safely carries the ingredients.

 Nano-emulsified CBD for better Bioavailability

 The average size of a nano-emulsified droplet of oil is 25 nanometers, significantly smaller than liposomal CBD.
 Most cells are capable of directly absorbing particles that are about 60-80 nanometers in size.
 Consequently, the body's target cells can easily absorb nano-emulsions.
 This makes them a popular choice for manufacturers who want their products to be as bioavailable as possible.
 Hempure CBD capsules contain CBD nano-emulsified in MCT oil for the highest possible absorption.

 Finding the Most Bioavailable CBD

 The bioavailability you require from a CBD product will largely depend on why you’re taking it – if you’re looking for therapeutic relief, opt for something with greater absorption rates.
 If you want a product that’s versatile, you could always get a tincture that can be used sublingually or mixed in with food and beverages, depending on your mood.
+Read the CBD Tincture Guide to learn more.
 Make sure to read your CBD label carefully so you know how much you’re getting per dose.
 For highly bioavailable CBD products that support your all-round wellness, try Hempure!